-The Carson Housing Authority (CHA) provides assistance using federal, state, and local funds, to partner with developers to create and preserve affordable housing in the City of Carson.
-Projects assisted by the CHA include, multi-family, senior and for-sale housing.
-In fiscal year 2022-23, the total revenues and transfer-in recorded in the CHA fund increased by \$540,000 from the prior year.
-The total revenues was higher than expenditures incurred by \$187 thousand increasing the fund balance to \$12.0 million at the end fo the fiscal year.
+The Carson Housing Authority (CHA) funded by federal, state, and local funds, administers Housing Assistance Programs, and provides Affordable Housing in the City of Carson.

+In fiscal year 2023-24, the total revenues and transfer-in recorded in the CHA fund were \$2.1 million with total expenditures of \$0.67 million.
+Excess of revenue over expenditures of \$1.5 million increased the CHA fund balance to \$13.5 million at fiscal yearend 2023-24.